 5. Foundren Jones Science Hall: West restroom in 200 wing on second floor

-8. McCook-Crain Building: Handicap restroom on first floor
+8. McCook-Crain Building: Handicap accessible restroom on first floor

-9. Mood Bridwell Hall: West handicap restroom on third floor*
+9. Mood Bridwell Hall: West handicap accessible restroom on third floor*

 10. Joe S. Mundy Hall: First floor restroom*

 12. A. Frank Smith, Jr. Library Center: Campus Operator handicap restroom

 13. Alma Thomas Fine Arts Center: South restroom on second floor

 17. Athletic Field House: First floor handicap accessible restrooms

 18. Corbin J. Robertson Center: Handicap accessible restroom in foyer hall on first floor

 25. Brown-Cody Residence Hall: First floor restroom*

 27. Ernest Clark Residence Hall and J.E. & L.E.
 Mabee Residence Halls: Handicap accessible restrooms on first floor

 30. Dorothy Manning Lord Residential Center: Community Lounge

 31. Red & Charline McCombs Campus Center: Third floor restroom*